Dear readers of ADxS.org, please forgive the disruption.

 Very low to low GABA levels correlate with:26

-• Chronic exhaustion (adrenal exhaustion syndrome)
+• Chronic exhaustion (adrenal fatigue syndrome)

 • Chronic pain